 Before running the Create Package command, take a moment to review the various settings that control the output.
 Package Control ships with two profiles, Default and Binaries Only.
 Here are the settings the control the Default profile:

-The package_profiles setting allows created other named profiles that can override each of the settings listed above.
+The package_profiles setting allows creating other named profiles that can override each of the settings listed above.
 By default, a single custom profile is included: Binaries Only.
 Copy the settings from into and customize to suit your needs.

 Running Create Package

-Running the Create Package command will prompt you to select a pakage to create the package file for.
+Running the Create Package command will prompt you to select a package to create the package file for.
 Next, it will ask you to choose what package profile you would like to use.
 Package Control will then create a .sublime-package file, add the package files to it and place it in the package_destination.

 With Sublime Text 2, all python files are compiled into .pyc files by default by Sublime Text itself.
-This allows you to choose if you want to ship a binary only-package.
-Python 3 in Sublime Text 3 changes how Python scripts are compiled, storing them all in a __pycache__/ folder, which doesn't work if you are trying to ship a binary only package.
+This allows you to choose if you want to ship a binary-only package.
+Python 3 in Sublime Text 3 changes how Python scripts are compiled, storing them all in a __pycache__/ folder, which doesn’t work if you are trying to ship a binary only package.

 Because of this, Package Control explicitly compiles all .py files into .pyc files, in the same directory, bypassing the __pycache__/ for Sublime Text 3.
 So, while normally Python 2 and Python 3 are quite different when it comes to .pyc files, Package Control works around the issue.
 Please note, however, that it will still be required to ship a different version of the package for Sublime Text 2 and Sublime Text 3 since they use different .pyc formats.
 This can be accomplished by running Create Package from Sublime Text 2 for an ST2-compatible version of the package, and running Create Package from Sublime Text 3 for an ST3-compatible version.